evelystria/AoW-RT-Bot/README.md

 # AoW-RT-Bot
-> A personal bot designed with PyAutoGUI
+> A personal bot for Art of War: Red Tides AI

 This is part of my 'study-the-examples' series, of how certain things can be done in python through 3rd-party libraries.
 Scripts are designed as accord to me, and not for client use.
 You can however download and edit them to work on your computer.

+Note that this Bot is designed personally for AoW:RT AI matches!
+Using it against real human does not guarantee you a win.

 ## Documentation
 ### Libraries